The Ultimate Puppy Training Experience

 Walks and Wags Puppy Academy is modeled after a school-like schedule and structure.
 We shape puppies into well-mannered members of the family by helping to train puppies for their owners.
 Our goal is to relieve the stress of puppyhood from new puppy owners by offering exceptional support and training services that take away the time-consuming burden of traditional training methods, while simultaneously building owners’ confidence in their ability to manage their pup at home and in public with ease.Your puppy is in excellent hands with experienced people who know how to bring the best out of in your puppy.

 Puppies grow and learn new things every day.
 By being with them regularly over some of the most crucial first months of their lives, we have a significant impact on shaping their behavior for the rest of their life!

-Click the enroll now button below, fill out all information pertaining to your new furry family member, then click submit
+Click the enroll here button below to fill out all information pertaining to your new furry family member.

 Our admission department will receive the application the following business day.